WHITE PAPER

 Tangible benefits for your ROI calculation

 Reduced write-downs on invoices for law firms.
-Corporate clients may be more willing to pay their total invoices if they know their outside counsel is using the most efficient tools possible and devoting more time to strategy.
+Corporate clients may be more willing to pay their full invoices if they know their outside counsel is using the most efficient tools possible and devoting more time to strategy.

 Reduction of external legal spend for legal departments.
 Corporate law departments and government agencies may be able to keep more work in-house.
 Automation means you can bring some work that you traditionally outsourced back in, leading to cost savings and getting through matters faster.